subhammahanty235/bizzmq-node/readme.md

 3. **Include relevant metadata** in your job data for easier debugging
 4. **Check your DLQ regularly** for repeated failures that might indicate systemic issues
 5. **Implement graceful shutdown** by calling the cleanup function returned by `consumeMessageFromQueue`

-## License

-MIT

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.